lakshmankumar12/languageNotes/go_notes.md

   also total bytes, not runes.
 However range on a string works over runes
 * The above isn't usually a problem to iterate over a string comparing it to individual runes(Atleast the ascii ones), as the non-ascii ones anyway dont compare equal.
-* Inside a program, you can covert a string(utf-8 encoded) to slice of runes
+* Inside a program, you can convert a string(utf-8 encoded) to slice of runes

 # Flow control statements